Research & Best Practices

 Benefits of measuring first pass yield

-FPY shows the proportion of product being wasted due to quality problems.
+FPY shows the proportion of units being wasted due to product quality problems.
 This is a significant productivity issue because:

 • Nonconforming product must be reviewed and a decision made whether to rework or scrap.